- Buying a home is very exciting! Sometimes, in all that excitement things are forgotten. Like how much can you really afford?

 - Last two paycheck stubs

-Other things that come into play; if you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.
-It’s a good idea to get these eight or nine items together before you start looking for a loan.
+- If you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.

 Middleton & Wanda O’Malley